404notDeeksha/reactjs-interview-questions/README.md

 4. ### What is DOM (Document Object Model)?
     DOM is a *browser* feature.
 It is a *tree like* representation of a web page.
-It *allows js* to dynamically access elements, thus allowing dynamic creation & updation of webpage contents & its structure.
+It *allows js* to dynamically access elements, thus allowing dynamic creation & updation of webpage contents & its structure. <br/> **DOM Updation** converts static webpage into dynamic ones.

 5. ### What is Virtual DOM?